openid/fapi/fapi-2_0-security-profile.md

  1. shall accept its issuer identifier value (as defined in [@RFC8414]) either as the `aud` claim (when a string) or as a member of the `aud` claim (when an array) received in client authentication assertions;
+ 1. should accept its token endpoint url or the url of the endpoint at which the assertion was received, either as the `aud` claim (when a string) or as a member of the `aud` claim (when an array) received in client authentication assertions;
  1. shall not use refresh token rotation unless, in the case a response with a new refresh token is not received and stored by the client, retrying the request (with the previous refresh token) will succeed;